-- (a) Prepayments are only permitted where the financial advantages outweigh the disadvantages (cash flows must be discounted to Net Present Value (NPV) using the National Loans Fund (NLF) rate plus 2%); - The appropriate Executive Director must provide, in the form of a written report, a (b) case setting out all relevant circumstances of the purchase.
+- (a) Prepayments are only permitted where the financial and operational and performance benefits outweigh the disadvantages. - (b) The appropriate Executive Director must provide, in the form of a brief written report, a case setting out all relevant circumstances of the purchase.
 The report must set out the effects on the Trust if the supplier is at some time during the course of the prepayment agreement unable to meet his commitments. - (c) The Chief Financial Officer will need to be satisfied with the proposed arrangements before contractual arrangements proceed (taking into account the EU public procurement rules where the contract is above a stipulated financial threshold); and - (d) The budget holder is responsible for ensuring that all items due under a prepayment contract are received and he must immediately inform the appropriate Director or Chief Executive if problems are encountered.